autoreleasefool/approach/README.md

 **Permissions**

-Writing to external storage - When you create an image of a series, this image must be saved somewhere on the device in order to allow you to share it.

 Internet access - Allows the app to display ads.
 We do not ask for or store any information.

 ## How to Run